-- Learning modules will include: - Vestibular Rehabilitation: Theory, Evidence, and Practical Application - Current Evidenced-Based Concepts and Management of Individuals with Spinal Cord Injury - Current Evidenced-Based Concepts and Management of Individuals with Stroke - Cerebral Palsy Across the Lifespan - Application of Diagnostic Imaging in Physical Therapy Practice - Discussion of Ethical Issues in Rehabilitation - Clinical Reasoning and Decision Making in Rehabilitation - Statistics Review, Assessment Tool Selection, and Application to Clinical Practice and Research - Motor Control Factors Associated with Movement Problems - Teaching and Learning in Physical Therapy Practice - Neuroanatomy Review of Structure and Function - Educational Structure: - Educational hours: Over 350 hours including research and time spent teaching in the DPT program - Periodic didactic sessions at PTHMS with one or more members of the PTHMS neurologic faculty team, including certified specialists in neurologic physical therapy. - Sessions will be a combination of lecture, lab, on line modules, and discussions. - Weekend and/or evening seminars and workshops provided by SRAlab external academy or PTHMS.
+- Educational hours: Over 350 hours including research and time spent teaching in the DPT program, the Teaching Practicum - Periodic didactic sessions at PTHMS with one or more members of the PTHMS neurologic faculty team, including certified specialists in neurologic physical therapy. - Sessions will be a combination of lecture, lab, on line modules, discussions, and independent study. - Weekend and/or evening seminars and workshops provided by SRAlab external academy or PTHMS. - Grand rounds opportunities in various related departments including: PTHMS, SRAlab, PM&R and others. - Journal Clubs/Brown Bags

-- Grand rounds opportunities in various related departments including: PTHMS, SRAlab, PM&R and others. - Journal Clubs/Brown Bags - Collaboration and joint sessions with orthopaedic and acute care residents
+Collaboration and joint sessions with orthopaedic and acute care residents